crfries/Mazeraa/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-Mazeraa is a local clothing company to me that asked me to redesign and redevelope their site that was hosted on Wordpress.
+Mazeraa is a local clothing company that requested me to redesign and redevelope their site that was hosted on Wordpress.

 ## Technology Used